 - Introspect to know if this is what you want wholeheartedly because taking decisions based on emotions can make you regret.

-- After you have taken the decision, do not expect your partner to change and do not fall for the mixed signals they give you.
+- After you have made the decision, do not expect your partner to change, and do not fall for the mixed and compelling signals they give you.
 Controlling partners can be manipulative and might try to reel you in by influencing you.